mithunsatheesh/node-rules/README.md

 		"priority" : 4
 	}

-Here priority is an optinal paramter which will be used to specify priority of a rule over other rules when there are multiple rules running.
-Here `R.stop` and `R.when` are part of the Flow Control API which allows user to control the Engine Flow.
+Here priority is an optional parameter which will be used to specify priority of a rule over other rules when there are multiple rules running.
+In the above rule `R.when` evaluates the condition expression and `R.stop` used to stop further processing of the fact as we have arrived at a result.

+The functions `R.stop`, `R.when`, `R.next`, `R.restart` are part of the Flow Control API which allows user to control the Engine Flow.
 Read more about  [Flow Controls](https://github.com/mithunsatheesh/node-rules/wiki/Flow-Control-API) in [wiki](https://github.com/mithunsatheesh/node-rules/wiki).

 ###### 2. Defining a Fact